 The core objective of the Capita initiative was to improve take up and motivate more staff to select a health screen as part of their flexible benefits option than they had in previous years.
 New UK research has shown that employees typically spend an average of 11 minutes each year in making choices about their flexible benefits options.
 Capita wanted to ensure its people were more aware of the health and wellbeing issues and opportunities involved, the importance of early detection – and of not being one of the many ‘unworried’ but unwell.
 More specifically, Bluecrest was set the challenge of:

-- providing a range of screening options suited to different employee groups (age, gender, family background);
+- providing a range of health assessment options suited to different employee groups (age, gender, family background);

-- easy access to screening locations across the UK;
+- easy access to health assessment locations across the UK;

 - delivering enhanced communications, levels of awareness and understanding;